mPulseMedia/streamEditor/doc/v1/autodesk.md

 <a name="ux_notes"></a>
 ## UX and Product Notes

-* End user may use an 'easter egg' to enable chapter edit mode.
+* End-users may employ an 'easter egg' to enable chapter edit mode.
 Simply tap **Control-Key**.
 This may be disabled when site is live.
 * The overlay position & visibility are not correct.
 * We have not yet extracted thumbnails for each Chapter, but use the video's single thumbnail.
 * No markser appear on the player's timeline.
 * Chapter have a start and end time; they are not just the start-time.
-* If end user moves the playhead via the player's timeline or the transcript, the chapter that contains it is not made active.
+* If end-users move the playhead dragging the player's timeline or clicking within the transcript, the chapter that contains it is not made active.